Trivia questions about California

 Answer: Mexico

-California was part of Mexico until the Treaty of Guadalupe Hidalgo in 1848, which ended the Mexican-American War.
-The cultural influence remains strong today, much like how camp traditions stay with you long after summer ends!
+California was part of Mexico until 1848, when the Treaty of Guadalupe Hidalgo ended the Mexican-American War.
+You can still feel that cultural influence today—kind of like how camp traditions stick with you long after summer’s over!

 Answer: Peter Burnett